 For years we cut and baled our hay by hand, without the help of a tractor or machinery.
 If you have grass, you can make hay.
-You can store it loose or use a manual hay baler to turn it into hay bales.
+You can store it loose or use a DIY hay baler to turn it into hay bales.

-Why you might want to bale hay by hand
+Alternatives to baling hay by hand

-Why would we do this, when it's so easy to use a tractor and haying equipment?
-Well, if you've priced that equipment recently, you know the answer to that question.
-The price is astronomical.
 And if you only have a few acres, or just a few animals to feed, it isn't worth the money we'd have to shell out to buy that equipment.

 Custom baling is cheaper than buying your own haying equipment, but most ranchers who do custom baling have a minimum number of acres they'll cut for you.
 Our acreage isn't large enough for them to bother with.